adlai-nelson/HemlockWolleyAdelgidConditions/README.md

 All spatial data preprocessing took place is QGIS 3.28.14.
-All layers were reprojected to EPSG 5070, NAD 83 Conus Albers.
+All layers were reprojected to EPSG 5070, NAD 83 Conus Albers, using reproject and warp (reproject) tools.
-All layers were clipped to the study area, including raster images.
+All layers were clipped to the study area, using the clip and clip raster by mask layer tools.
-The
+The HWA observations layer was distributed as three seperate layers: points, lines, and polygons.
+To combine these datasets, the centroid tool was used to calculate the centroid of each line any polygon feature.
+The resultant features were merged with the points layer, to create a layer containing all observations in point form.
+Slope and aspect layers were calculated in QGIS after being reprojected from the SRTM DEM.

+Data was then exported to .sql files using the shp2pgsql and raster2pgsql utilities.

 ### Normalization